embrace-io/embrace-docs/docs/android/integration/next-steps.md

 ## Configuration and Build Options

 The SDK and associated Gradle plugin have configuration options that we have not explored as we get you onboarded.
-Explore the options available on the [SDK Configuration](/android/features/configuration-file/) and [Build Options](/android/features/build-options) pages to see if any are of use to you in your application.
+Explore the options available on the [SDK Configuration](/android/features/configuration-file/) page to see if any are useful to you in your application.

 ## Check Out the FAQ